 I am not a super person, not a remarkably equipped person, not even a particularly good person; I’m a person with expired condiments in her fridge, unanswered texts in her phone, a dirty mouth when fired up, a deep sense of purpose and a habit of telling the relentless fears, naysaying doubts, sorrows and Satan to stick it.
 Every single morning over coffee.
 So much coffee.

-Because baby girl being with people who have known and loved her throughout her first year of life when the day comes to celebrate her first year of life in a few weeks is just one of the countless moments worth all of the others.
+Because baby girl being sung back to sleep and held with love in a safe place through days of need and being with people who have known and loved her throughout her first year of life when the day comes to celebrate her first year of life in a few weeks are among the moments that deem this pursuit most worthy.